jimschubert/aurelia-webapi-example/README.md

 Run `gulp` and everything gets built, tested, and staged for testing in browser sync.

+By default, `gulp dotnet-run` will run as a Production environment.
+You can run in Development by passing the environment variable:

+    ASPNET_ENV=Development gulp dotnet-run

+The development environment will use an in-memory database while the production environment persists to a local SQLite database file.

 # TODO

 * Rethink `jspm_packages` to avoid copying from client/app to wwwroot during build.